Norse settlement of North America: Icelandic sagas

-The two Vinland sagas, the Saga of the Greenlanders and the Saga of Erik the Red, cover Norse explorations into the Western Atlantic within the genre of Icelandic sagas.
-They are heroic narratives originally shared orally and written down centuries later in Iceland during the 13th and 14th centuries.
-Written within the literary tradition of and according to the literary expectations for Icelandic sagas, they portray Greenland as a place at the edge of the world where people were exiled and tested.
-This limits their reliability as a historical record.
+The Vinland sagas (the Saga of the Greenlanders and the Saga of Erik the Red) cover Norse explorations into the Western Atlantic.
+They are heroic Icelandic sagas originally shared orally and written down during the 13th and 14th centuries, long after the events they detail.
+Written according to the expectations of their medieval audience, they portray Greenland as a place at the edge of the world where people were exiled and tested.
+This limits their reliability as historical records.

-The earliest mention of Greenland in the sagas refers to a group of rocky islands in the Atlantic reported by Gunnbjörn Ulfsson when his ship was blown off course from Iceland in the early 900s.
+The earliest mention of Greenland in the sagas is a group of rocky islands in the Atlantic reported by Gunnbjörn Ulfsson when his ship was blown off course from Iceland in the early 900s.
 Named after him, Gunnbjarnarsker or "Gunnbjörn's skerries", were likely near modern-day Kulusuk just off the eastern coast of Greenland, but their exact location is unknown.
+In his official 14th-century report for the Catholic church, Ívar Bárðarson wrote that the skerries were about "two days and two nights sailing due West" from Iceland and the halfway point on trips to the later more successful colonies on the western coast.
 According to the Landnámabók, Snæbjörn Galti led the earliest recorded intentional Norse voyage to Greenland and started a failed settlement on the eastern coast of Greenland.
-The colony struggled, Snæbjörn Galti was murdered, the settlement was abandoned, and only two colonists survived the return to Iceland. Ívar Bárðarson, a Catholic priest sent to Greenland in 1341, wrote that the skerries were about "two days and two nights sailing due West" from Iceland and the halfway point on trips to the later more successful colonies on the western coast.
-After the end of the Medieval Warm Period, the area began to freeze over and became hazardous to ships.
+The colony struggled: Snæbjörn Galti was murdered, the settlement was abandoned, and only two colonists survived the return to Iceland.